Loading event details...

 The full-time and two year part-time courses are eligible for a postgraduate loan.

-The British Society for Plant Pathology now offer 4 MSc/MRes bursaries of £4000 for students completing a Plant Pathology course.
+The British Society for Plant Pathology are offering a fully funded scholarship that will cover tuition and living costs for one MSc student for 2021 intake.
+The Society are also offering 5 MSc/MRes bursaries of £4000 for students completing the Plant Pathology course.
 Find out more here.

 Modules are delivered in one week (and in a select few modules two week) blocks on campus.
 You will know in advance which weeks require physical attendance as they’ll be scheduled on the timetable.
 In addition to this, you will be required to allocate time for self-study to complete the assignments associated with each of the modules.
 Some modules may also include research and/or exam elements, these are also highlighted on the timetable.